B1naryB0b/Bit-Lab-Digital-Garden/src/site/notes/Computer Science/Variables/Variables.md

 int population = 100
 int populationGrowth= -3

-//These invalid as they are not whole numbers int averageAge = 35.4 int averageTestScore = 14/20
+//These are invalid as they are not whole numbers int averageAge = 35.4 int averageTestScore = 14/20
 ```